Research

 The University of Alabama at Birmingham

 Are you an adult with Spina Bifida?
-When you were growing up, did you feel that you received enough an accurate information about sexuality and sexual/reproductive health?
+When you were growing up, did you feel that you received enough accurate information about sexuality and sexual/reproductive health?
 Researchers with Children’s of Alabama invite you to take part in a study that will shed light on what adults with Spina Bifida have been taught about sexuality, and how to improve and increase their learning opportunities in the future.
 Click here to take the 15-20 minute survey and to learn more about the study.
 For more information, please contact Betsy Hopson at the University of Alabama at Birmingham, 205-638-5481

 Rehabilitation Research and Training Center on Home and Community-Based Services at Shirley Ryan AbilityLab